trallard/BAD_days/Day3/rna-sequencing.md

 than is possible using static R plots.

-The experiment analysed in this workflow is from Sheridan et al. (2015) (Sheridan et al. 2015) and consists of three cell populations (basal, luminal progenitor (LP) and mature luminal (ML)) sorted from the mammary glands of female virgin mice, each profiled in triplicate.
+The experiment analysed in this workflow is from Sheridan et al. (2015) and consists of three cell populations (basal, luminal progenitor (LP) and mature luminal (ML)) sorted from the mammary glands of female virgin mice, each profiled in triplicate.
 RNA samples were sequenced across three batches on an Illumina HiSeq 2000 to obtain 100 base-pair single-